NikkelM/Hades-II-HadesBiomes/README.md

 ## Feedback & Bug Reports

-The mod is currently still in a beta state, so there are some missing features, and you may occasionally encounter bugs.
+Though the mod can be played through from start to finish, it is still in a beta state, so there are some missing features, and you may occasionally encounter bugs.

 Please directly leave bug reports as a [new issue on the project's GitHub repository](https://github.com/NikkelM/Hades-II-HadesBiomes/issues/new), or [start a discussion](https://github.com/NikkelM/Hades-II-HadesBiomes/discussions) for general feedback, suggestions and questions.